-There are several challenges for the reconstruction algo-99 rithms used in the detector.
+There are several challenges for the reconstruction algorithms used in the detector.

-Modeling Difficulties The underlying physics of the sys102 tem are nontrivial to model.
-The muon's light is scattered103 by the dust and air crystals in the ice medium.
-This scat104 tering is both complex and stochastic, and the scattering105 properties of the ice vary with depth [11].
-These challenges106 make it difficult to design a complete model of the muon's107 light scattering.
+Modeling Difficulties The underlying physics of the system are nontrivial to model.
+The muon's light is scattered by the dust and air crystals in the ice medium.
+This scattering is both complex and stochastic, and the scattering